michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

 }
 ```

-All this code does is reads data from a target that is A Memory Target and exposes it to endpoint '/status/logs'
+All this code does is reads data from a target  and exposes it to endpoint '/status/logs'.
+Go ahead and test it.

 We added logs to one instance of a service.
-Working with monolithic app having one process, or even multiple ones, it is simple to 'aggregate' logs from different parts of 'one process'.
-You just put them on the machine.
+Working with monolithic app having one process, or even ones, it is simple to 'aggregate' logs from different parts of 'one process'.

-With distributed world and multiple services working as a standalone software aggregating logs is a bit more complicated.
+With distributed aggregating logs is a bit more complicated.
 There is no single machine that you can go to and check all the logs (Out of box).
 You need external way to do this and collect logs from all the machines.

-One solution is to write your own logging service that will do it for you.
-Fortunately, there is a better way.
 There are solutions Out of box that are providing such capabilities.
 We might explore them later in this course.

 #### Summary

 Those were the main building blocks next time we will look on how to host our app as using it all the time using dotnet run is well not 'scalable'.
 We will use docker for that.

 You will need to install Docker on your machine.
-It is supported on Unix, Mac and Windows 10 (if you have PRO version with HyperV).
+It works well on Unix, Mac and Windows 10 (if you have PRO version with HyperV).
 For Windows 10 Home edition it gets tricky as you will need to install VirtualBox.
-There was a link in the first blog post to the place that shares all the details of installation.